 The official ruleset is an option, but it's better designed for the large-scale tournaments that take place in Asia.

 The WBO ruleset is designed by tournament organisers for the purpose of having a unified but flexible ruleset and ranking system across international communities.
-It's a solid option and served as a jumping off point for the rulesets we use.
+It's a solid option and is what I use at my events.
 (Their organiser's guide has some good tips for holding tournaments if you're looking for more resources)

 This article from Start.gg covers different types of tournament formats so you can decide what is best for you, it also covers other aspects of running tournaments that may be useful to you, such as seeding.